-VLM-1.00-42: There is a missing or invalid value for '<parameter>' on line <number> of the configuration file.
+VLM-1.00-60: There is an unrecognized entry '<entry>' on line <number> of the configuration file.
 This entry will be ignored.
 Correct the line specified in the configuration file before continuing.

-Explanation The configuration file contains a parameter that has an invalid value or that does not specify a value.
-This invalid line will be ignored by the configuration the VLM.EXE file is loaded, delete or correct the line specified by the error
+Explanation: The configuration file contains a parameter under a header where it does not belong.
+This invalid line will be ignored by the configuration process.
+Action: No action is required at this point.
+However, to avoid this message the next time the VLM.EXE file is loaded, delete or correct the line specified by the error message.